prrvchr/gDriveOOo/README.md

 - Writing of a new [DataBase interface](https://github.com/prrvchr/gDriveOOo/blob/master/CloudUcpOOo/python/clouducp/database.py), responsible for making all calls to the database.

-- Setting up a cache on the Identifiers allowing access to a Content (file or folder) without access to the database for subsequent calls.
+- Setting up a cache on the Identifiers, see method: [getIdentifier()](https://github.com/prrvchr/gDriveOOo/blob/master/CloudUcpOOo/python/clouducp/datasource.py), allowing access to a Content (file or folder) without access to the database for subsequent calls.

+- Management of duplicate file/folder names by [SQL Views](https://github.com/prrvchr/gDriveOOo/blob/master/CloudUcpOOo/python/clouducp/dbqueries.py): Child, Twin, Uri, and Title generating unique names if duplicates names exist.

 - Many other fix...